Search Adaptive Manual

 Exploring Steeper Terrain

 When exploring steeper and varying terrain, and different snow conditions, ALL of the skier’s skills (balance, rotation, edging and pressure control) will need to be developed in the same way as in your regular progressions.
-On steeper terrain it will be important to apply pressure to the front of the ski and to rotate it through its flat phase to initiate turns, and to then re-centre through the turn.
+On steeper terrain it will be important to move with the ski or board at the start of the turn to maintain a centred stance, then rotate the ski through its flat phase to initiate turns, and to then re-centre through the turn.
 More active edge release will need to be encouraged.
 Stronger rotational movements will prevent the skier picking up too much speed through the turn.

 Terrain, Equipment & Safety